TeoAndB/SocialGraphs_Project_Website/content/apps/dataframe_stats.md

 Purpose:
 ---
 This section will present some DataFrame visualizations.
-For further information regarding how this DataFrame was compiled, one can check the notebook provided in this [GitHub repository](https://github.com/TeoAndB/SouthPark_NetworkAnalysis) - Part A - Data Mining (Section: DataFrame).
+For further information regarding how this DataFrame was compiled, one can check the notebook provided in this [GitHub repository](https://github.com/TeoAndB/SouthPark_NetworkAnalysis) - Part_A_Data_Mining (Section: DataFrame).

 The Data:
 ---